tldr-pages/tldr/pages/common/nix-store.md

 > See also: `tldr nix3 store`.
 > More information: <https://nixos.org/manual/nix/stable/command-ref/nix-store.html>.

-- Collect garbage, i.e. remove unused paths to reduce space usage:
+- Collect garbage, such as removing unused paths:

 `nix-store --gc`